Visa Checkout currently supports Visa, MasterCard, American Express and Discover.

 In addition to working with a processor or PSP, you can create a relationship with a Visa Checkout partner, granting the partner access to manage Visa Checkout on your behalf.
 These partners have already integrated with Visa Checkout and, depending on your needs, can provide integration and operational expertise to access and manage your Visa Checkout configuration and/or handle transactions for you.
 You will want to check the services and capabilities that partner solutions can provide, as offerings vary; for more information, see Visa Checkout Partners.
 To create a relationship with a Visa Checkout partner, sign into the Visa Developer Center portal and select your project from the Dashboard, then choose Relationships.
 Note that you can delete a relationship at any time.
 Partners, likewise, can reject or delete the relationship.

-These browsers are recommended for use with Visa Checkout:
+These browsers and mobile OS versions are recommended for use with Visa Checkout: